trdevteam/moon-flow/docs/privacy/index.md

 MoonFlow may store the information you enter in the app, such as:

 - Period dates and cycle information
-- Fertility / ovulation-related tracking data
+- Fertility / ovulation tracking data
 - Pregnancy mode data (if enabled)
 - Symptoms, mood, and notes you choose to log
-- App settings (e.g., reminders, preferences)
+- App settings (for example: reminders, preferences)

 This data is used only to provide the app’s features.